solidusio/solidus/guides/taxation/example-tax-setups.md

 - **Clothing**: All the clothing items that you sell should have this tax category applied.
-- **All items**: Every product on your store should have this tax category applied.
+- **Other items**: Every non-clothing product on your store should have this tax category applied.

-Note that if one of your products does not have  either the "Clothing" or the "All items" tax category, any customer that buys that item would be charged no tax on it.
+Note that if one of your products does not have either the "Clothing" or the "Other items" tax category, any customer who buys that item would be charged no tax on it.

 ### Tax rates